kengo98/durable-functions-producer-consumer/README.md

 > **Note**: Please use the `sample.local.settings.json` file as the baseline for `local.settings.json` when testing this sample locally.

+> **Note**: You are viewing the v2.x branch of this sample which is compatible with the 2.x breaking changes to the Durable Functions package

 ## Service Bus
 ```
 POST /api/PostToServiceBusQueue HTTP/1.1